cailen/elastalert-docker/README.md

 # Environment

 - SET_CONTAINER_TIMEZONE - Set to "True" (without quotes) to set the timezone when starting a container.
-Default is `False`.
+Default is `True`.
 - CONTAINER_TIMEZONE - Timezone to use in container.
-Default is `Europe/Stockholm`.
+Default is `America/New_York`.
 - ELASTICSEARCH_HOST - IP or hostname for your Elasticsearch host.
 Defaults to `elasticsearchhost`.
 - ELASTICSEARCH_PORT - Port for your Elasticsearch host.
 Defaults to `9200`.
 - ELASTICSEARCH_USER - Name of user to log into Ealsticsearch with.
 Leave undefined for no authentication.